 Step aside from the pressure and stress of work and give yourself some Quality Me-Time -

-In addition to creating her hand-painted silk scarves and High Consciousness Meditation Cushions, DurgaMata also gives 3-hour Mindfulness-Joy Silk-Painting Workshops.
-Having been practicing meditation for over 40 years and being an accomplished Silk Paint artist, she has all the expertise to make these workshops transformational but above all they are fun.
+In addition to creating her hand-painted silk scarves and High Consciousness Meditation Cushions, DurgaMata also gives 4-hour - Half-Day Mindfulness-Joy Silk-Painting Workshops.
+Having been practicing mindfulness and meditation for over 40 years and being an accomplished Silk Paint artist, she has all the expertise to make these workshops transformational but above all they are fun.
 She says, ‘Silk Painting is a super-fun, gentle and therapeutic activity.
 You don’t have to have any prior experience of silk-painting.
 You don’t have to be good at art.
-You get stunning results and there are no mistakes!’
+With the liquid dyes on the fine white silk, you get stunning results every time.
+You play with the silk and the silk plays with you, creating stunning colours and patterns that you couldn't even imagine - and there are no mistakes!’

 The Next live event - Mindfulness-Joy Silk-Painting Workshop -

 is coming up

 2 - 6pm on 31st October,